Elliptic Double Affine Hecke Algebras: Line bundles on and their sections

 We note the following fact useful for simplifying products of such factors.

 \begin{prop} For any integer $m\ge 1$, the restriction of the function

-to the hypersurface $mz=0$ is 1. \end{prop}
+to the hypersurface $mz=0$ is $1$. \end{prop}

-\begin{proof} Indeed, the original function is a rational function on ${\cal E}^4$, which may be described as the unique elliptic function of $u$ with the appropriate divisor and taking the value $1$ at $u=v$.
-On the hypersurface $mz=0$, this elliptic function of $u$ has divisor $0$, and is thus the function $1$. \end{proof}
+\begin{proof} Indeed, the original function is a rational function on~${\cal E}^4$, which may be described as the unique elliptic function of~$u$ with the appropriate divisor and taking the value $1$ at $u=v$.
+On~the hypersurface $mz=0$, this elliptic function of~$u$ has divisor $0$, and is thus the function~$1$. \end{proof}

-\begin{rem} It follows that the restriction to $mz=0$ of
+\begin{rem} It follows that the restriction to~$mz=0$ of

-is independent of $u$ and in a suitable sense a homomorphism in $v$.
-Of course, again, it is only a section of a line bundle which is isomorphic to the pullback of a line bundle on ${\cal E}[m]$, but not canonically so.
-In the analytic setting, the corresponding ratio as a function of $v$ indeed gives a homomorphism from the universal cover; the specific homomorphism depends on the choice of representative of the given $m$-torsion point, and for some $m$-torsion points cannot be made trivial. \end{rem}
+is independent of~$u$ and in a suitable sense a homomorphism in~$v$.
+Of course, again, it is only a~section of a line bundle which is isomorphic to the pullback of a line bundle on~${\cal E}[m]$, but not canonically so.
+In~the analytic setting, the corresponding ratio as a function of~$v$ indeed gives a homomorphism from the universal cover; the specific homomorphism depends on the choice of representative of the given $m$-torsion point, and for some $m$-torsion points cannot be made trivial. \end{rem}

-Note that since both lemmas are stated in terms of actual functions on the moduli space, we may replace the respective variables by arbitrary homomorphisms ${\cal E}^n\to {\cal E}$.
+Note that since both lemmas are stated in terms of actual functions on the moduli stack, we~may replace the respective variables by arbitrary homomorphisms ${\cal E}^n\to {\cal E}$.

-In addition to line bundles and their sections, we will also need some gerbe-ish structures.
-The objects we want to consider are ``equivariant gerbes'' (more precisely, equivariant structures on the trivial gerbe; all equivariant gerbes considered in the present work will have trivial underlying gerbe): a system of line bundles ${\cal Z}_g$ associated to $g\in G\subset \GL_n(\Z)$ along with morphisms $\zeta_{g,h}:{\cal Z}_g\otimes (g^{-1})^*{\cal Z}_h\cong {\cal Z}_{gh}$ satisfying the obvious compatibility condition.
-This, of course, is easy to construct: given any cocycle valued in pairs $(Q,w)$, we may take ${\cal Z}_g$ to be ${\cal L}_{Q_g,w_g}$ and $\zeta_{g,h}$ to be the natural morphism.
+In addition to line bundles and their sections, we~will also need some gerbe-ish structures.
+The~objects we want to consider are ``equivariant gerbes'' (more precisely, equivariant structures on the trivial gerbe; all equivariant gerbes considered in the present work will have trivial underlying gerbe): a system of line bundles ${\cal Z}_g$ associated to~$g\in G\subset \GL_n(\Z)$ along with morphisms $\zeta_{g,h}\colon {\cal Z}_g\otimes \big(g^{-1}\big)^*{\cal Z}_h\cong {\cal Z}_{gh}$ making all diagrams